DefunctDynamic/Wuffer/README.md

 ## Description

-A Clojure Applications that makes some noise; it really does.
+An Application that makes some noise; it really does.

 ## License